-They asked for a “solution” that would see as many staff as possible retained and an “open and honest” dialogue with students on the college’s financial situation, and how it will be run moving forward.
+They asked for a "solution" that would see as many staff as possible retained and an “open and honest” dialogue with students on the college’s financial situation, detailing how the school would be run moving forward.

 17-year-old Tilly, who has ADHD, said her SEN mentor – whose job is under threat – helped her to retain focus in class.

 “She is vital because she is the only support I get.
 She’s more like a mother figure to me,” Tilly said.